How to Go Vegan | Step 1 Go Meat Free

 Bacon

 Okay, let’s talk about Bacon.
 Are you one of those people who says “I’d go vegetarian if i wasn’t for bacon….”.
 Well, I have good news and bad news.
 The bad news is, there isn’t a magical amazing bacon replacement that tastes exactly the same.
-The good news is that your taste buds regenerate every couple of weeks, so you’ll forget what it tastes like.
+The good news is that your taste buds regenerate every couple of weeks, so you’ll forget what bacon actually tastes like, and start to really enjoy the substitutes.

 There are so many ways people have tried to replicate bacon.
 There’s rice paper bacon, eggplant bacon, tofu bacon, carrot bacon.
 Basically, you find something that gives you the texture of bacon, marinate it in bacon flavours, and then cook it.
 For me, personally, I love using my chickpea bacon.
 If you don’t like chickpeas, you can use still use the marinade from that recipe over whichever bacon alternative you like.